Veccoy/UseCaseLLM_Valeo/README.md

 ● Code Quality Checks: Use tools for linting.
 ● Docker Build: Automate the building of the Docker image.
 ● API Testing: Include a stage that verifies the API’s functionality by making test calls

-## Setup Instructions

-*Detailed steps for setting up the project locally, including environment setup.*

-## User Guide

-*Instructions on how to use the repository, including running the fine-tuned model and interacting with the API.*